 The world’s biggest supplier of solar panels also started a countervailing duty investigation into the commodity from the U.S., China’s Ministry of Commerce said in two separate statements.
 The investigation, scheduled to last a year from today with the possibility of an extension to Jan.
 20, 2014, will cover the 12 months from July 1, 2011.

 The actions escalate a trade dispute between the world’s biggest economies after the U.S. said in May it will impose duties on Chinese solar cells, which are devices made from polysilicon and assembled into panels that convert sunlight into electricity.

-“It’s negative” for foreign suppliers such as MEMC Electronic Materials Inc. (WFR) and Hemlock Semiconductor Corp., which sell products to China, Keith Li, an analyst at CIMB Securities HK Ltd., said by phone.
+“It’s negative” for foreign suppliers such as MEMC Electronic Materials Inc. (WFR:US) and Hemlock Semiconductor Corp., which sell products to China, Keith Li, an analyst at CIMB Securities HK Ltd., said by phone.
 “The investigation may have little impact on prices of polysilicon, which has suffered from a supply glut and weak demand.”

 The average spot price of polysilicon tumbled to a decade low of $21.92 a kilogram as of July 9, a 56 percent decline from a year ago, according to Bloomberg New Energy Finance.

 “This review is part of a broader trade conflict extending far beyond polysilicon,” said Robert D. Hansen, president and chief executive officer of Dow Corning Corp., the majority shareholder of Hemlock.
 “The issue is serious and could impact Hemlock Semiconductor’s ability to sell material to China, its largest market.”

 China will examine a tax-exemption program for the “advanced-energy manufacturing industry” promoted by the U.S. federal government and 15 state-government sponsored programs in Michigan, Tennessee, Washington and Idaho, the ministry’s statement on the countervailing duty investigation said.